Are you passionate about bringing a moonshot innovation from idea to reality? If so, we’re looking for you!

 The role of the GIC organizer is to execute the GIC in their local country/region.
 This includes framing the Challenge, identifying & recruiting sponsors, launching the Challenge, mentoring applicants, and involving other SU past program participants to help with promotion and application evaluation.

 Sponsoring a GIC signals to the world that your organization is committed to finding innovative solutions to humanity’s most urgent problems and to investing in talented change agents who are working tirelessly to bring these innovations to life in every corner of the world.

 Global Impact Challenges (GICs) are annual incentive competitions held in partnership with sponsor organizations worldwide and organized by geography and theme.
 These challenges are an open call to entrepreneurs, technologists and scientists with the most innovative ideas for moonshot innovations and startups that can positively impact a billion people in 10 years.
-The winner of each challenge receives a full sponsorship to attend our transformational Global Solutions Program.

 You’re an ideal candidate if you:

 For specific eligibility requirements, see the individual challenge pages.

 No, ideas do not have to be at a certain stage to be submitted.

 Intellectual property resulting from a GIC belongs to the applicant(s).